 I took early retirement in 1989.
 This allowed me more time for research and to resume visits to Uganda and to undertake some archival work.
 For instance, I prepared my own collection of Indian and African field recordings for deposit in the British Library’s National Sound Archive and in 2002-2003 I visited Banjul as a World Bank consultant to undertake the re-equipping of the Gambia National Museum’s sound archive and the retraining of its staff.
 I spent a semester as Visiting Professor at the Archives of Traditional Music at Indiana University, organising and indexing the Laura Boulton Collection of field recordings and while home in Edinburgh in 1994-5 I worked similarly on the Jean Jenkins Archive housed at the National Museum of Scotland.

 I am currently a Research Associate at SOAS, London and also classed as a Visiting Academic at Birmingham University (where I taught ethnomusicology part-time for a decade).
 I continue to give occasional lectures and workshops (eg. The John Bird Lecture at Cardiff University in November 2015 and the John Blacking RAI lecture at Durham in 2014; and a lecture-worksop at Keele University 2018) .

 Among my hobbies have been conducting (I was Chorus Master and Assistant Musical Director of the Bristol Opera School before going to Uganda) and have enjoyed playing early European music and giving workshops in African music performance, in particular, the Kiganda amadinda and the Kisoga embaire xylophones as well as various styles of drumming..

 I play keyboards, viols and recorders and for a decade served as Musical Director of the Birmingham Branch of the Society of Recorder Players until 2014.

 Sailing has been a much loved pastime.
-With my wife Diana and our three sons we have explored most of the coastal waters of Scotland and its western and northern isles.
-This painting of the Norwegian folkboat Ellevil (our first sailing cruiser) was made by the marine artist Pete Stuckey who sailed with us on our last voyage from Helford River to Fishguard in Ellevil before we moved to Uganda
+With my wife Diana and our three sons we have explored most of the coastal waters of Scotland and the western and northern isles.
+This painting of the Norwegian folkboat Ellevil (our first sailing cruiser) was made by the marine artist Pete Stuckey who sailed with us on our last voyage from Helford River to Fishguard in Ellevil before we moved to Uganda.

 For more bio data click here.